-3.2.2 Graphic Elements

-3.2.2.1 General Regulations

-Be sure to indicate in the body of manuscript where each of the graphic elements.
-These typesetting markers should use the following format:

-[Please insert Table 1 near here].

-The actual graphic elements should NOT be included within the body or at the end of the manuscript.
-Instead, they must be uploaded separately in clearly labeled files.
-All graphic elements must be high quality (1200 dpi for line art, 600 dpi for grayscale, and 300 dpi for color, at the correct size).
-Figures should be supplied in one of the following file formats: EPS, PS, JPEG, GIF, Microsoft Word (DOC or DOCX).
-Please note that all color reproductions must be paid for by the author.

-Please Note: Authors are solely responsible for obtaining permissions to re-use graphic material in compliance with federal, national, and international laws and conventions.
+3.2.2 Graphic Elements 3.2.2.1 General Regulations 3.2.2.2 Be sure to insert all desired graphic elements directly into the body of the manuscript where they should ideally appear.
+In addition, along with the uploaded manuscript, all graphic elements must also be submitted as clearly labelled individual files.
+Graphics must be high quality and high resolution (1200 dpi for line art, 600 dpi for grayscale, and 300 dpi for color, at the correct size).
+Graphics must be supplied in one of the following file formats: JPEG, GIF, Microsoft Word (DOC or DOCX).
+Please note: Authors are solely responsible for obtaining permissions to re-use graphic material in compliance with federal, national, and international laws and conventions.
+Specific Regulations It is essential that all graphics are serially numbered by order of appearance in the manuscript.

-3.2.2.2 Specific Regulations

-It is essential that all graphics are serially numbered by order of appearance in the manuscript.
 Each graphic must contain a clear but succinct title placed immediately above it.
 If the information displayed in the graphic comes from a third-party, this information must be provided directly below the graphic.
-Numerical information in tables should be centered and decimal points should be used to report percentages.
-See an example below.

-Table 1: Male and Female Consumer Preference for Product Colors by Frequency and Percentage

-Product Color Product Name Consumer Gender

-Code code Female M ale

-Freq % Freq %

-Q1 456 Red Poppy 22 23.16 6 6.31

-Q2 6867 Shiraz 5 5.26 17 17.89

-Q3 8886 Scarlet Harlot 9 9.47 56 58.95

-Q4 198 Cherry Red 47 49.4 10 10.52
+Decimal points , not commas, should be used to report percentages.
+All percentages must be carried out to two spaces beyond the decimal point.
+Each column must be clearly labelled.
+Please note the absence of vertical lines in the sample table below.
+Table 1: Male and Female Consumer Preference for Product Colors by Frequency and Percentage Product Color Code Product Name Consumer Gender Code Female Male Freq % Freq % Q1 456 Red Poppy 22 23.16 6 6.31 Q2 6867 Shiraz 5 5.26 17 17.89 Q3 8886 Scarlet Harlot 9 9.47 56 58.95 Q4 198 Cherry red 47 49.41 10 10.52 Q5 623454 Brandy 14 14.73 6 6.31 Source: The 2017 US American Cosmetic Financial Review 4.
+Documenting Manuscripts 4.1 In-text Documentation: Citations and Direct Quotations 4.1.1 General Regulations 4.1.1.1 Normally, the titles of references (e.g., books, journals, articles, etc.) do NOT appear in the main text of the manuscript.
+4.1.1.2 NAMES uses the Author-Date System of the Chicago Manual of Style .
+Using this system, intext citations are composed of the last (family) name of the author(s) followed by the publication year.
+This information should be framed by parentheses.
+Please note that the author's last name and publication year are NOT separated by a comma.